-For instance, I am a voracious reader and inquisitive but I really don’t know why I didn’t find time to learn about the stock market in the past, in spite hearing it most of the time.
-In other words, I guess I wasn’t really looking for it and have not met any mentors to guide me.
+For instance, I read a lot and inquisitive but I really don’t know why I didn’t find time to learn about the stock market while I was younger, in spite hearing it most of the time.
+Perhaps I wasn’t really interested during those times and have not met any mentors to guide me.

 Finally, It was only in the last 8 years at least, that I was interested in the stock market.
 Little that I know that it will change the way I think and handle about investing.

 There are a few ways people make money in the stock market

 1. Stock Trading = It involves buying and selling stocks frequently in an attempt to time the market.
 In simple terms: buy and sell on a profit.
 There may be a few who claimed that they have been successful doing trading but it’s something that personally I would not recommend.
 For this reason, I won’t consider it as investing.

 2. Index Fund = is a mutual fund that tracks the performance on an index such as S&P 500, Dow Jones Industrial Average (DJIA), NASDAQ Composite and many more.
 They are run by portfolio managers who are trying to beat the performance of an index.
 Thereby, the cost of owning an index fund is reflected by what is called Management Expense Ratio (MER) which is typically 1-2%.

 3. Exchange Traded Fund (ETF) = ETF’s track the same indexes as an index fund but can be traded like a stock.
 The main difference between the two is its cost.
 You may find Management Expense Ratio (MER) on ETF’s which are less than 1%.